EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 Reaching out and approaching the farming community to implement the RF-DASH program on their area’s operations.

-• RF-DASH is working with representatives from FEMA, APHIS, and the National Response Team to help rural communities prepare for agricultural hazards and bridge gaps in current emergency preparedness planning.
+• RF-DASH is working with representatives from the US Fire Administration, National Volunteer Fire Council, and National Center for Farmworker Health to help rural communities prepare for agricultural hazards and bridge gaps in current emergency preparedness planning.

 RF-DASH and Farm Mapper Highlight Videos